Fullmetal Alchemist 3: Kami o Tsugu Shōjo: Gameplay

-Unlike the previous two installations, Fullmetal Alchemist 3 features a two player game.
+Unlike the previous two installations, the game features a two player mode.
 The player can switch between Edward and Alphonse and play either one of them at any point in the game.
 In tag battle mode, the same applies to all characters.

-As said before, giving items to Sophie will sometimes unlock pictures with small cutscene like dialogue, as well as characters available for tag battle mode, along with the fact that she will sometimes give an item back in return.
+Giving items to Sophie will sometimes unlock pictures with small cutscene like dialogue, as well as characters available for tag battle mode, along with the fact that she will sometimes give an item back in return.